GBSEcom/Python/docs/PaymentApi.md

 Generate a primary transaction.

 Use this to originate a financial transaction like a sale, preauthorization, or credit.
+For payment methods AliPay, PayPal and GooglePay the response will be simulated in Try It Out to reflect a successful response.

 ### Example

 ```python
 from __future__ import print_function
 import time